Spanish Food: 10 Dishes to Try in Spain

 Crema Catalana

-Arguably the most famous dish/dessert in the Catalan cuisine.
+Arguably the most famous dessert in the Catalan cuisine.
 It is very old – crema catalana was first mentioned in 14th-century cookbooks from Catalonia.
-It since expanded into France and other parts of Spain.
-Now it is served in many places around the world, but the name correctly reveals where it has its origin.
+It has since expanded into France and other parts of Spain.
+Now it is served in many places around the world, but the name correctly reveals where it originated.

 Crema catalana is reminiscent of creme brulée.
 It is made from milk and then thickened with eggs and cornstarch.
 Crema catalana is thick and usually cooked in the oven.
 Traditionally, it must be a little burned on the top.
 After it has been cooked, it is best to let it sit in the fridge for a while.
-Crema catalana is most common as a dessert, but if you love the taste, you can easily eat it as lunch as well.
+Crema catalana is most common as a dessert, but if you love the taste, you can easily eat it for lunch too.

 Where to eat crema catalana: Barcelona